GoogleCloudPlatform/python-docs-samples/appengine/ndb/properties/README.md

 ## App Engine Datastore NDB Properties Samples

-This contains snippets used in the NDB properties documentation, demonstrating various operation on ndb properties.
+This contains snippets used in the NDB properties documentation, demonstrating various operations on ndb properties.

 <!-- auto-doc-link -->
 These samples are used on the following documentation page: